-A designer tented lodge in a stunning location, Ol Seki perches at the end of a ridge in the Naboisho Conservancy, northeast of the Maasai Mara National Reserve.
+A designer tented lodge in a stunning location, Ol Seki perches at the end of a ridge in the Naboisho Conserva...... ncy, northeast of the Maasai Mara National Reserve.
 Built in 2005, it was bought in 2011 by the Hemingways hotel group.

 On an arrow-shaped bluff pointing south, with a 270-degree panorama, Ol Seki, named after the sandpaper tree – symbolising peace and harmony in Maasai culture – offers mind-cleansing views and spectacular sunrises and sunsets.

-The most important activities at Ol Seki are the morning and evening game drives in Naboisho Conservancy, the new community-linked conservancy that is shared by just five, small camps and harbours large numbers of big cats, elephants, giraffe and other wildlife.
-We didn’t have the opportunity to go out with Ol Seki’s driver/guides, but we have the impression that they are conscientious, well-trained spotters, knowledgeable about the species you will encounter and dedicated to safeguarding their local eco-system.
-If you want to go into the Maasai Mara National Reserve, Ol Seki will organise a full-day game drive, with picnic breakfast and lunch.
-Their vehicles are solid-roofed Land Cruisers with roof hatches and roll-up sides.
+The most important activities at Ol Seki are the morning and evening game drives in Naboisho Conservancy, the community-linked conservancy that is shared by just five small camps and harbours large numbers of big cats, elephants, giraffe and other wildlife.
+At present Ol Seki’s guides hold either a bronze or silver Kenyan guiding qualification and we found them to be conscientious, well-trained spotters, knowledgeable about the species you will encounter and dedicated to safeguarding their local eco-system.
+On our most recent stay in February 2019 we enjoyed some wonderful sightings, which included a cheetah hunting with her four cubs and also a large pride of lions.

 In common with all properties in the Mara, early-morning balloon safaris can be booked.
 These last approximately one hour, followed by a bush breakfast with sparkling wine and then a game drive, arriving back at camp around mid-morning.
 There are several launch areas and you can expect to be woken as early as 4.00am.

-The name Ol Seki – 'sandpaper tree' – says it all: this is a peaceful retreat where the stresses of a busy life can be smoothed away by a combination of the inspiring location and good service, and where you have a chance to connect with a more grounded, elemental environment.
+The name Ol Seki – 'sandpaper tree' – says it all: this is a peaceful retreat where the stresses of a busy life can be smoothed away by a combination of the inspiring location, good service, and where you have a chance to connect with a more grounded, elemental environment.

-Ideal length of stay: 3 nights
+- Ideal length of stay

 Food & drink

-Usual board basis: Full Board
+- Full Board

 Tea and cakes are at about 4.00pm before the evening game drive.

-Attitude towards children: Ol Seki recommends the camp only for three years and above.
+- Ol Seki recommends the camp only for three years and above.

-Property’s age restrictions: None
+- Property’s age restrictions

-Special activities & services: None
+- Special activities & services

-Equipment: Not yet, but Hemingways plan to provide cots and highchairs.
+- Hemingways can provide cots and highchairs.

-Generally recommended for children: Not really; Ol Seki is quite a sophisticated, adult sort of camp, and there's nowhere for children to let off steam.
+- Not really; Ol Seki is quite a sophisticated, adult sort of camp, and there's nowhere for children to let off steam.

-Notes: The many drop-offs and fall points would be a problem for very young children, who would need 24-hour supervision.
+- The many drop-offs and fall points would be a problem for very young children, who would need 24-hour supervision.

-TV & radio: None
+- TV & radio

 Health & safety

-Malarial protection recommended
+- Malarial protection recommended

-Dangerous animals: High Risk
+- High Risk

-Fire safety: Each tent has a fire extinguisher and there are fire drills for staff and any guests present.
+- Each tent has a fire extinguisher and there are fire drills for staff and any guests present.

-Disabled access: Not Possible
+- Not Possible

-Laundry facilities: Included, except for ladies' underwear, but soap powder is provided.
+- Included, except for ladies' underwear, but soap powder is provided.
 Items are collected in the morning, handwashed, and usually returned in the evening.

-Money: There is no currency exchange.
+- There is no currency exchange.